meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 ## Assessment
 Study whether or not reminiscence serves the same functions for younger adults and whether these functions are positively or negatively associated with the perceived ability to enjoy life.

-Assuming reminiscence is positive Seems likely that individuals who used reminiscence either to gain self
+Assuming reminiscence is positive, seems likely that individuals who used reminiscence either to gain self
+### Techniques
+Clinical interventions aimed at teaching older adults to stimulate the pe